 In addition to substantially lower costs, MSKUS has several advantages over MRI and fluoroscopy in orthopedics.
 First, Dr. Peterson is able to observe real-time continuous imaging of the affected injury, and is able to correlate hands-on palpation with direct ultrasound images.
 Unlike a static snapshot from an MRI, ultrasound offers the ability to scan the tissue during movement, thereby enabling a functional evaluation of the joint and exact needle placement for graft products.
 Fluoroscopy is ideally suited for guiding stem cells directly into intervertebral disks.

 Frequency of treatment

-The number of treatments required will depend on the condition being treated, the severity of injury, and how long the injuries and present.
-Most people will initially require 3-5 sets of PRP injections spaced 2 to 6 weeks apart.
-Stem Cell treatments are spaced from 4-8 months apart and 2-treatments age generally required.
-Often Dr. Peterson can predict the number of treatments needed at your 1st evaluation.
+The number of treatments required will depend on the condition being treated, the severity of injury, the type of treatment provided, and how long the injuries and present.
+Most people will initially require 3-5 sessions of PRP injections spaced 2 to 6 weeks apart.
+Stem Cell treatments are spaced about 1-year apart if additional treatments are required.
+Often Dr. Peterson can predict the number of treatments needed at your first evaluation.

 How soon can I go back to regular activity?

 PRP, Prolotherapy and Stem Cell therapies stimulate your own body to do the repairing, and this requires time.
 Your body will need to go through all the necessary physiologic steps for repair, and your activities will need to keep pace with this rate of repair.
 Initially, gentle exercise and movement will be prescribed.
 Most people are able to resume activities of daily living within the 1st few days, followed by moderate exercise within the 1st 2 weeks.
 Avoiding the activity that caused the injury will be recommended until healing is complete.